strmlineapp-ux/agileflow/src/docs/design-system.md

     - **Crucially, the input must have a transparent background and no borders or box-shadow**, ensuring it blends seamlessly into the UI.
 - **Behavior:**
     - Typing modifies the text value.
-    - Clicking anywhere outside the input field or pressing 'Enter' saves the changes and reverts the input back to a standard text element.
+    - Pressing 'Enter' saves the changes and reverts the input back to a standard text element.
     - Pressing 'Escape' cancels the edit without saving.
+    - **A `useEffect` hook must be implemented to add a 'mousedown' event listener to the document.
+This listener should check if the click occurred outside the input field's ref and, if so, trigger the save function.
+This ensures that clicking anywhere else on the page correctly dismisses and saves the editor.**
 - **Application:** Used for editing entity names, labels, and other simple text fields directly in the UI.

 ---